absabry/Insert-Cassandra-from-JSON/README.md

 # Insert-Cassandra-from-JSON
-An algorithme to insert data from json file to cassandra database, using C# language, en utilisant les libraires Newtonsoft.Json et Cassandra.
+An algorithme to insert data from json file to cassandra database, using Newtonsoft.Json and Cassandra libraries (C# language).

 Add references :